junkyn/junkyn/README.md

 # Hi there 👋

-I'm JunGyu Choi, a class of 2022 at Konkuk University in South Korea.
+I'm JunKyu Choi, a class of 2022 at Konkuk University in South Korea.
 I was born in 2002 and I'm from Gangdong-gu, Seoul.
 Currently, I live near Konkuk University.

 ## Skills
 * Programming languages: **C**, **Java**, **C#**